Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 780 Ti should in theory be just a bit better than the Radeon R9 290 in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 780 Ti should perform just a bit faster than the Radeon R9 290 in general. (explain)

-Texel RateThe GeForce GTX 780 Ti is much (approximately 64%) better at anisotropic filtering than the Radeon R9 290. (explain)
+Texel RateThe GeForce GTX 780 Ti should be quite a bit (more or less 64%) more effective at anisotropic filtering than the Radeon R9 290. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon R9 290 is the winner, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon R9 290 is superior to the GeForce GTX 780 Ti, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison